geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell

 This task is similar to the prior one in that you will assign administrator rights to users; however, in this case, you will use Windows PowerShell to perform this function rather than the Office 365 Admin Center.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.
 In addition, PowerShell enables you to display all the users assigned to a specific role, which can be very important when auditing your Office 365 deployment.
 In this task, you will learn how to use PowerShell to display all the users assigned to a specific role.

-‎In this task, you will log into PowerShell as Holly Spencer, who is Adatum’s Enterprise Administrator.

 1. On the LON-DC1 VM, navigate to the Windows PowerShell window that you left open from the previous lab.
 If you closed the PowerShell window, then open it again using the same instruction as before.